Andrew-EKrause/Node.js-LaX-Developers-Presentation/README.md

 ## **Description**

 **_Node.js presentation given at La Crosse (LaX) Area Developers Club Meeting on July 23rd, 2024_** <br/>
 On July 23rd, 2024 I had the opportunity to give a presentation on the basics of Node.js to the La Crosse Area Developers Club.
-This was an event to share what I had learned about Node.js with other professional developers.
+At this event, I shared some of what I had learned about Node.js in my independent learning with other professional developers.
 I want to thank all the members who attended the meeting for my presentation!
 I also appreciated all of the valuable input everyone gave me on my presentation content.

 Check out the Node.js presentation slides and code examples included in this repository!